Brand Awareness and Familiarity in the Secondary Brand Identity (SBI)

 A manuscript: Journal of Design Works

-Research Method: This study conducted a quantitative survey to analyze effectiveness of Secondary Brand Identity (SBI).
-The survey was distributed through the Qualtrics to collect participants responses.
+Research Method: This study conducted a quantitative survey to analyze the effectiveness of Secondary Brand Identity (SBI).
+The survey was distributed through Qualtrics to collect participants' responses.
 Survey questions were designed to measure the effectiveness of brand awareness based on the characteristics of the car brand.
 Brand confusion exists when consumers view a copycat design and mistakenly confused the copycat with the original.
-According to the comparative mode by Miaoulis & D'Amato (1978), van Horen and Pieters (2012), consumers readily and spontaneously compare the products that are presented based on various attributes.
-Thus, the SBI features were comprised of two different parts in survey questionnaire.
+According to the comparative mode by Miaoulis & D'Amato (1978), Van Horen and Pieters (2012), consumers readily and spontaneously compare the products that are presented based on various attributes.
+Thus, the SBI features were comprised of two different parts in the survey questionnaire.
 Part 1- (Characteristic features): Front grill, headlight, rear light from Question 1 to Question 10.
-Part 2- (Body Silhouette): Front, side and rear view from Questions 11 to Questions 20.
-A total of 10 car brands (ranked on the top 5 best car brands and the top 5 best luxury car brands in the 2018 U.S. News & World Report) were selected to compare the effects/influence between the brand values and brand awareness.
+Part 2- (Body Silhouette): Front, side, and the rear view from Questions 11 to Questions 20.
+A total of 10 car brands (ranked among the top 5 best car brands and the top 5 best luxury car brands in the 2018 U.S. News & World Report) were selected to compare the effects/influence between brand values and brand awareness.